hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/5-add-content.md

 ## Adding content to your site with Hugo using Markdown and HTML

 Hugo uses [Markdown](https://www.markdownguide.org/) to write content.
 Markdown is a lightweight markup language used to format plain text.
 It's simple to learn and allows you to add formatting like bold, italic, links, lists, and more — all using plain text characters.
 Markdown is commonly used for writing documentation, README files, and content for websites like GitHub, Reddit, and Hugo because it's easy to write and read, even without special tools.

 Markdown comes in different dialects — variations that extend the original syntax with features like tables, footnotes, and syntax highlighting.
-This Flask app uses the [standard Python-Markdown library](https://python-markdown.github.io/), which follows the original Markdown spec by John Gruber, but can be extended with optional features via extensions.
-The exact behavior depends on which extensions (if any) are enabled.
+It's a good idea to check which Markdown dialect is being used, as this affects how content is rendered and which features are available.
+The [standard Python-Markdown library](https://python-markdown.github.io/) follows the original spec by John Gruber, but can be extended via optional features known as extensions.
+The exact behavior depends on which of these extensions are enabled.

 #### Headings